Unity Medical & Surgical Hospital Sleep Center

 The amount and quality of sleep you get at night dramatically affects how you feel the next day.
 Sleep restores energy and revitalizes the body.
 Typically adults need at least seven to eight hours of sleep per night.
 The demands and stresses of today’s society and potential health issues, often leaves many of us with struggling with sleepless nights; however, if you have trouble sleeping for several weeks, you may need medical help.

-Unity Medical and Surgical hospital is recognized as a leader in healthcare.
-Rated #1 and is the most recommended hospital in Michiana according to medicare.gov.
-Now you can experience our passion for your health via our sleep center located conveniently off Day Road in Mishawaka, Indiana.
+Unity Medical and Surgical Hospital is recognized as a leader in healthcare and is the most recommended hospital in Michiana according to medicare.gov.
+Now you can experience our passion for your health via our sleep center located conveniently off of Day Road in Mishawaka, Indiana.

-Your next step is as simple as calling us (574-231-6800) or your own health care provider and asking for a sleep study.
+Your next step is as simple as calling us (574-231-6895) or your own health care provider and asking for a sleep study.
 We’ll be happy to work with your provider to schedule your study.
-If your provider has requested that you have a sleep study, tell them you would like to have it performed at Unity Medical & Surgical Hospital Sleep Center (UMSHSC).
+If your provider has requested that you have a sleep study, tell them you would like to have it performed at Unity Medical & Surgical Hospital Sleep Center.

-Our rooms feature sleep number beds with access to streaming video and wifi at no additional cost.
+Our rooms feature Tempurpedic beds with access to streaming video and wifi at no additional cost.
 Your room is private, temperature controlled to your preference, with your own private restroom.
 Sleeping at UMSH will feel like home.

 If you answered yes to one or more of these questions, you may be experiencing a sleep disorder.
-You’re not alone, about 1 in three adults experience trouble sleeping.
+You’re not alone, about 1 in 3 adults experience trouble sleeping.